 You’ll Discover Emerging Audiences

 Imagine you are the brand manager for BMW’s Mini.
-Your target audience is drivers aged 25-45-year olds.
+Your target audience is drivers aged 25-45 year olds.
 However, your TV adverts will also be seen by people aged 18-24.
-This gives your brand a chance to preen this demographic as future buyers.
+This gives your brand a chance to prep this demographic as future buyers.

 You Must Track Your TV Ads to Make Sure They’re Having the Right Kind of Impact